The True Story of the Dybbuk Box and Where It Is Now

 Mannis bought the cabinet from an estate sale for a woman originally from Poland, who had died at the age of 103.
 The granddaughter of the deceased was insistent that Kevin take the item after he'd purchased it after he offered to give it back to her because he figured it had deep sentimental value.

-He was told by the granddaughter that the grandmother kept the box stashed away and would not let anyone open it.
+The granddaughter told him that the grandmother kept the box stashed away and would not let anyone open it.

 Kevin took the item to his furniture refinishing shop and put it in the basement.
 One day when he left the shop while he went on an errand, he soon got a call from his frantic salesperson that someone was in the shop swearing and smashing things.
 Mannis returned to the shop to find the lights in the basement broken and the room filled with the stench of cat urine.
 The employee left and never came back.